All about me is an interactive tool, for those attending the infection clinic, to enable further discussion with professionals involved in your care.

 What is confidentiality?

 Confidentiality is the right for information about you to be kept private.
-We all have information that we would not want other people to know about without giving our consent (permission) first.
-For example, when talking to a GP about our health, the information we share is private and therefore the conversation must be kept confidential.
-However, when there are serious concerns, confidentiality can be breached.
+We all have information that we would not want other people to know about without giving our informed consent (permission) first.
+Informed consent means that you have been informed of the potential implications of giving permission.

 Did you know?